 Following the instructions that come with the knitting dolly and knit a length of rope approximately 1.5 metres long.

-To create this two tone effect simply use the two wools together as if they were one.
+To create this two tone effect simply use the two yarns together as if they were one.

 This kit provides you with a plastic needle, but I found a small crochet hook made it much easier.
 Knitting this much rope took me one episode of Bake Off, one of Containment and one of Nashville.
 That’s about three hours, and a nice array of entertainment!

 To work out if you have knitted enough rope for your word, try and lay it out as you go on a flat surface to see how much more you need to knit.

 When you have made the correct length, cast off and then take your piece of wire and push it inside the French knitting till it’s all inside.
 If there’s a sharp end, cover it in tape to stop the end from catching on the yarn.

 Next all you have to do is manipulate the wire to spell whatever word you fancy.